My Dead Family, Adrian Villar Rojas

 “I felt so alone.
 My father was gone.
 I was staying in a city where so few knew me.
 I was studying there at the time.
 It was a place that my father loved, had brought me to live there with him.
 Now he was gone and I was on my own.
 I was grieving.
 But that man, he’d come back.
 I never thought I would see him again.”

 You held your breath then, as if holding the words, the questions I could imagine forming in your mind: What did you feel?
 How did he make you feel?
 I placed my hand on your face, tilting my head just as you bent to look at me.
 Your eyes were dark with sadness.
 You’d always sensed the heaviness of my father’s death, a distressing weight in my life.

 “That’s all he had to do.
 To be there.
 For me.
 To touch my face.
 To hold me so that his body became a shell I could curl into.
 I could feel.
 I wasn’t numb.
 I ached and I hurt.
 But for a moment, I didn’t feel alone.”

 Another question, a shift in your eyes, imperceptible.
 This time you tried to voice it.

-I don’t think you could say the words.
+I didn’t think you could say the words.
 What were the right words?
 That night wasn’t about sex.
-And it wasn’t about love.
-But there was intimacy.
+It wasn’t about love, but there was intimacy.